For EmployersDec 24, 20258 min read

 Anyone can create a gig.
 Quality varies wildly.

-The platform is best for one-time tasks.
+Best for one-time tasks.
 Logo design.
 Single video edit.
 Blog post.
-Things that have a clear start and end.
+Things with a clear start and end.

 5. WorkStaff360